 Complete transcript from Dantonio's press conference on media day.

 WEST LAFAYETTE, Ind.
 (AP) - Michigan State coach Mark Dantonio likes his team's resilience.
 Now it's time to develop a knockout punch.
 Connor Cook threw three touchdown passes and Nick Hill ran for two scores Saturday, but No. 8 Michigan State still needed a late interception return for a touchdown to hold on 45-31 at Purdue

 Salem was instrumental in the development of Connor Cook, who won 34 of the 39 games he started to becoming the winningest quarterback in school history, all while climbing up the charts in Michigan State’s record book.
-Cook became the first Spartan to win the Big Ten Quarterback of the Year Award as a senior in 2015 and was also named recipient of the 2015 Johnny Unitas Golden Arm Award, which has been presented to the nation’s top college quarterback since 1987.
+Cook became the first Spartan to win the Big Ten Quarterback of the Year Award as a senior in 2015 and was also named recipient of the Johnny Unitas Golden Arm Award, which has been presented to the nation’s top college quarterback since 1987.
 He was selected in the fourth round of the 2016 NFL Draft by Oakland and started for the Raiders in their wild card playoff game.

 Cook finished his career as Michigan State’s all-time leader in touchdown passes (71), total offense (9,403 yards) and passing yards (9,194), and he tied records for most 300-yard (10) and 200-yard passing games (26).